-Basic capabilities
+Basic Capabilities

 The number of columns on each line for the terminal is given by the co numeric capability.
-If the terminal is a CRT, then the number of lines on the screen is given by the li capability.
-If the terminal wraps around to the beginning of the next line when it reaches the right margin, then it should have the am capability.
-If the terminal can clear its screen, then this is given by the cl string capability.
-If the terminal can backspace, then it should have the bs capability, unless a backspace is accomplished by a character other than 'H in which case you should give this character as the bc string capability.
+If the terminal is a CRT, the number of lines on the screen is given by the li capability.
+If the terminal wraps around to the beginning of the next line when it reaches the right margin, it should have the am capability.
+If the terminal can clear its screen, this is given by the cl string capability.
+If the terminal can backspace, it should have the bs capability, unless a backspace is accomplished by a character other than \land H in which case you should give this character as the bc string capability.
 If it overstrikes (rather than clearing a position when a character is struck over) then it should have the os capability.

 A very important point here is that the local cursor motions encoded in termcap are undefined at the left and top edges of a CRT terminal.
-The editor will never attempt to backspace around the left edge, nor will it attempt to go up locally off the top.
-The editor assumes that feeding off the bottom of the screen will cause the screen to scroll up, and the am capability tells whether the cursor sticks at the right edge of the screen.
-If the terminal has switch selectable automatic margins, the termcap file usually assumes that this is on, i.e. am.
+The editor never attempts to backspace around the left edge, nor will it attempt to go up off the top.
+The editor assumes that feeding off the bottom of the screen causes the screen to scroll up, and the am capability tells whether the cursor sticks at the right edge of the screen.
+If the terminal has switch selectable automatic margins, the termcap file usually assumes that this is on, that is, am.

-These capabilities suffice to describe hardcopy and 'glass-tty' terminals.
-Thus the model 33 teletype is described as t3 33 tty33:co#72:os while the Lear Siegler ADM- 3 is described as cl $|adm 3\beta|$ si adm 3:am:bs:cl=^Z:li#24:co#80
+These capabilities suffice to describe hardcopy and glass-tty terminals.
+Thus the model 33 teletype is described as:

+'''

+t3|33|tty33:co#72:os

+'''

+while the Lear Siegler ADM-3 is described as:

-Cursor addressing
+Cursor Addressing

-Cursor addressing in the terminal is described by a cm string capability, with printf(S) like escapes %x in it.
+Cursor addressing in the terminal is described by a cm string capability, with escapes %x in it.
 These substitute to encodings of the current line or column position, while other characters are passed through unchanged.
-If the cm string is thought of as being a function, then its arguments are the line and then the column to which motion is desired, and the % encodings have the following meanings:
+If the cm string is thought of as being a function, its arguments are the line and then the column to which motion is desired, and the % encodings have the following meanings: